 By the way, if you have any extra shrimp, you can use it to make this seafood casserole next!
 Or, for something a little different, check out this cheesy tuna casserole.

-How to Make Shrimp Casserole
+How To Make Shrimp Casserole

-Step 1: Cook The Shrimp and Rice
+Step 1: Cook the shrimp and rice

-So, to do that, you'll want to bring two medium sized pots of water to a boil.
+Bring two medium-sized pots of water to a boil.
 Then, in one pot of boiling water, you can cook the rice of your choice according to the package directions.
+Add the shrimp to the other pot and cook for about 5 minutes or until they're fully cooked, then drain the water, and set the shrimp aside.

 Step 2: Combine the Ingredients